grafana/tempo/docs/sources/tempo/metrics-generator/service-graph-view.md

 # Service graph view

-The Service graph view visualizes the span metrics (traces data for rates, error rates, and durations (RED)) and service graphs.
+The service graph view visualizes the span metrics (traces data for rates, error rates, and durations (RED)) and service graphs.
 Once the requirements are set up, this pre-configured view is immediately available.

-Using Service graph view, you can:
+Using the service graph view, you can:

 * Discover spans which are consistently erroring and the rates at which they occur
 * Get an overview of the overall rate of span calls throughout your services